SiriusNEO/Masterball/doc/FrontEndDesign.md

 ## Registry Design

 Registry is like a Object's Household Register.
 It records information of a declaration.

+Mainly for "match":

+For class, there is no need to match; For func, match a valid func-call; For variable, match type.

 - `Class Registry`
 - `Func Registry`